-Observe that this simultaneously non-vanishing result relies on the fact that Euler Gamma function has no zeros.
+Observe that this simultaneous non-vanishing result relies on the fact that Euler Gamma function has no zeroes.
 This is something that was explained to be a ``mini-Riemann hypothesis'' in \cite{PM1}, and was the subject of correspondence between Hermite and Stieltjes \cite{HS}.
 Although used in the proof, the non-vanishing of Euler Gamma function is a particular case of this general result for Omega functions.

 \begin{corollary} The functions $\Omega_0,\ldots , \Omega_{d-1}$ are $\CC$-linearly independent. \end{corollary}